stephaniea-a/online_game/readme.md

 This is a matching squares memory game.
 Click on the squares to uncover the animals.
 Remember the position of the animals in order to make a pair and complete the game.

-## Technologies
+## Technologies Used
-HTML
-CSS
-Javascript
-Jquery
-Audio files
+This game was created using HTML, CSS, Javascript and Jquery.
+Audio files Audio files

 ## Future Modifications